 In a surf session a surfer can spend an incredible 54% of their time in the water paddling!
-The rest of the time we are waiting for waves and only 8% of our time is spent riding waves.
+The rest of the time we are waiting for waves and only a small fraction of our time 8% is spent riding waves.
 1

-Improving our paddling efficiency can make a dramatic improvement in performance and enjoyment of our sessions.
-The better we are at paddling the more waves we can enjoy while surfing!
+Improving our paddling efficiency can make a dramatic improvement in our surfing.
+The better we are at paddling then the easier we move through the water improving your technique will mean you can catch more waves when surfing!

-If you’ve ever wanted to know how you could improve your paddling and catch more waves read on below to find out more.
+If you’ve ever wanted to know how you could improve your paddling then read on to find out more.

 Paddling can be divided into 2 main types.
 One where we are paddling to get out the back or move into position for a wave and the second sprint paddling which is used to catch a wave, duck dive under an oncoming set or to get out of someones way.